โฐ Minimum Connection Times

 ๐ข Terminal Information

 Bram Fischer International Airport (BFN) is the primary aviation gateway to Bloemfontein, the judicial capital of South Africa, and the surrounding Free State province.
 Located approximately 10 kilometers east of the city center, the airport plays a crucial role in the region's transportation network, facilitating both business and leisure travel.
-The facility features a modern, single-terminal building that integrates domestic and international operations, having undergone significant upgrades to handle increasing passenger volumes.
+This airport operates with a modern, single-terminal building that integrates domestic and international operations, having undergone significant upgrades to handle over 300,000 passengers and 17,000 air traffic movements annually, uniquely featuring an on-site Busamed Hospital that opened in 2018 with the only two trauma surgeons in Bloemfontein.
 The airport boasts two primary asphalt runways, with the main runway (02/20) extending 2,559 meters, capable of handling medium-sized jet aircraft like the Boeing 737 and Airbus A320 series used by South Africa's domestic carriers.

 The terminal at Bram Fischer is designed for high efficiency and passenger comfort, offering a streamlined experience from the moment of entry.
 The layout is intuitive, with check-in islands, security screening, and departures all located on a single level, which significantly reduces walking distances for travelers.
 One of the standout features of the airport is the Bidvest Premier Lounge, located airside, which provides a sophisticated environment for premium passengers to relax or work, complete with high-speed Wi-Fi, refreshments, and business facilities.
 The terminal's architecture emphasizes natural light and offers a welcoming atmosphere that reflects the hospitality of the 'City of Roses.'